 APS is dedicated to providing high quality, engaging learning experiences that develop the whole child.
 It is committed to challenging all students, preparing them to be college and career ready, and becoming responsible and productive global citizens.
-Our vision for the personalized learning initiative is that every teacher uses technology to transform teaching that results in personalized learning and academic growth.
+Our vision for the personalized learning initiative is that every teacher transforms teaching and learning that results in personalized learning and academic growth for all students.

-APS has laid the foundation for ensuring that students have equal access to information, opportunities and tools needed for learning by providing students and teachers with new technology tools.
-Students are able to leverage technology to take greater ownership of their learning, and engage in activities that require them to solve problems, collaborate with others, and generate new ideas.
+APS has laid the foundation for ensuring that students have equal access to information, opportunities and tools needed for learning by providing students and teachers with varied resources and tools.
+Students are able to leverage resources to take greater ownership of their learning, and engage in activities that require them to solve problems, collaborate with others, and generate new ideas.
 APS is committed to ensuring instruction, curriculum and outcomes are connected to our students’ unique talents, skills and interests and using technology to provide flexibility and choice for our learners.

 Benefits of Personalized Learning

 With personalized learning we see many wonderful benefits.

 - Classrooms are student-centered and the teacher’s role is as facilitator to guide learning rather than just being gatekeeper or a single source of knowledge.

 - Through personalized learning, students are challenged to think critically and use higher order level skills.

 - Students are more engaged in learning when they are given more opportunities to take control of their learning.